PL-1: The Intern Year

 A total of three blocks are dedicated to ambulatory pediatrics.
 Two rotations are in the general pediatric clinic at University Pediatric and Adolescent Center, where residents care for acute and chronic problems and address issues in preventive health maintenance.
 One block of child development provides supervised experiences in a variety of community settings to learn about variations in behavior and development, and to also learn about the diagnosis and management of children with developmental disabilities.

 Of the three-block neonatal experience, one concentrates on the evaluation and care of the full term newborn in both the nursery and outpatient settings.
 Two blocks are spent in the neonatal intensive care unit, where the resident will learn the care of the sick or premature infant, neonatal resuscitation, and delivery room stabilization.
+Interns do one of their NICU rotations at St. Joseph's Hospital, and the other at Crouse Hospital.

 Two months are spent in our pediatric emergency department learning acute care management.
 Through direct patient care and patient simulation technology, residents become credentialed to perform all of the Residency Review Committee (RRC) required skills.